Reloaded-Project/Reloaded-III/docs/Server/Packaging/Configurations/Mod-Metadata.md

 Alternatively, when experimenting with new games which do not have a specified Game ID, you can also specify `.exe` name, e.g. `tsonic_win.exe`.

 Mod managers will automatically update this to appropriate ID during process of querying [Community Repository][community-repository].

+## ClientSide

+!!! info "If true, this mod won't be disabled when joining an online multiplayer lobby."

+This allows for mods such as UI mods to be used in mods that add online play without forcibly being disabled.

+By default this value is false.
+So mod would get disabled.

 <!-- Links -->
 [backend]: ../../../Loader/Backends/About.md